|

 detailed plans for several luxury homes you may be interested in

 building.
-Each plan comes with numerous pages of elevations,
+Each plan comes with numerous pages of elevations, schedules

-comprehensive direction on how to create the home they envision.
+direction on how to create the home they envision.

 There are four portfolios available: Country French Classics, Old